Batunacun2020/XGBoost-SHAP-values/README.md

 In line with previous studies, a total of 20 (include one policy proxy variable) drivers were used in this project to simulating grassland degradation in Xilingol.
 The data used in this project please check data file.
 ### Drvier description
-For example: disdens is the of distance to dense grassland, it is euclidean distance that calculated by ArcGIS.
+For example: disdens is the euclidean distance to dense grassland, calculated by ArcGIS.
 Disdens is a proxy drivers, could stand for the existing dense grassland effects and the comprehensitive environment of the dense grassland.
 Driver name | Description|Driver name | Description
 ------------ | --------------|----------- | -------------